Paul-Passeron/projman/README.md

 ## A C Project generator

 This tool allow for the easy creation of makefiles, header files and source files.
-It also cereates a .gitignore
+It also adds a .gitignore

 ### Usage:
 ```console